shubhomoydas/ad_examples/README.md

 Comparison with related work
 ----------------------------
-My former collaborators Siddiqui et al. have employed the same tree-based model I introduced, and compare a variety of loss functions.
+My former collaborators Siddiqui et al. have employed the same tree-based model we introduced in KDD IDEA workshop, and compare a variety of loss functions.
 The linear loss (similar to the AAD loss) again performs best.
 This is no surprise.
 They start with the uniform weights and perform greedy-select-top query.
 The regularizer in their work does not let the weights vary a lot from previous iteration.
 This helps to hold the hyperplane in the region of uncertainty for most of the query budget and makes the greedy strategy label efficient.
+This offers further validation of our approach.

 **Note: Their results for AAD were based on an older AAD codebase, hence not accurate.
-The below results were generated with the latest codebases for both algorithms.**
+The below results were generated with the latest codebases for both algorithms.** These results were generated with commands in the file `python/compare_fbonline.txt`.

 **Reference(s)**:
   - Siddiqui, A., Fern, A., Dietterich, T., et al. (2018). *Feedback-Guided Anomaly Discovery via Online Optimization*, KDD [(pdf)](http://web.engr.oregonstate.edu/~afern/papers/kdd18-siddiqui.pdf)